Authors: Dr. Cesar Ducruet and Dr. Jean-Paul Rodrigue

 Transportation networks are composed of many nodes and links, and as they rise in complexity, their comparison becomes challenging.
 For instance, it may not be at first glance evident to assess which of the two transportation networks is the most accessible or the most efficient.
 Several measures and indices can be used to analyze network efficiency, with many initially developed by Kansky in the 1960s:

 - Expressing the relationship between values and the network structures they represent.

 - Comparing different transportation networks at a specific point in time.

 - Comparing the evolution of a transport network at different points in time.

 Outside the description of a network size by the number of nodes and edges, and its total length and traffic, several measures are used to define the structural attributes of a graph; the diameter, the number of cycles, and the order of a node.

 Diameter (d).
 The length of the shortest path between the most distanced nodes of a graph.
 It measures the extent of a graph and the topological length between two nodes.

 The diameter enables us to measure the development of a network in time.
-A high diameter implies a less linked network.
+A high diameter implies a less-linked network.
 In the case of a complex graph, the diameter can be found with a topological distance matrix (Shimbel distance), which computes for each node pair its minimal topological distance.
 Graphs whose extent remains constant, but with higher connectivity, have lower diameter values.
-Planar networks often have a large diameter due to the presence of many intermediate stops between two distant nodes.
+Planar networks often have a large diameter due to many intermediate stops between two distant nodes.

 Number of Cycles (u).
 The maximum number of independent cycles in a graph.
 This number (u) is estimated through the number of nodes (v), links (e) and of sub-graphs (p).
 Trees and simple networks have a value of 0 since they have no cycles.
 The more complex a network is, the higher the number of cycles, so it can be used as an indicator of the level of development and complexity of a transport system.

 2. Indices at the Network Level